All Episodes

 Every president has done this.

-Bill will do it, Biden will do it, right?
+Biden will do it, right?

-When he's out of office after the next election, you know.
+When he's out of office after the next election, you know, it'll all come back, right?

-It'll all come back full circle.
+It'll all come back full certainly.

-The most relevant is that a president's discretion on what are personal versus official records is far reaching and solely his as his ability to declassify or destroy records at will under the statutory scheme established uh by the PRA, the decision to segregate personal materials from presidential records is made by the president during the president's term and in his sole discretion.
+Under the statutory scheme established by the PRA, the decision to segregate personal materials from presidential records is made by the president during the president's term and in his sole discretion.

 Jackson wrote in her March 2012 decision, which was never appealed.

-Since the president is completely entrusted with the management and even the disposal of presidential records during his time in office, it would be difficult for this court to conclude that Congress intended that he would have less authority to do what he pleases with what he considers to be his personal record.
+Since the president is completely entrusted with the management and even the disposal of presidential records during his time in office, it would be difficult for this court to conclude that Congress intended that he would have less authority to do what he pleases with what he considers to be his personal records.

-The court concluded it was unreasonable to force Nara to go get the tapes.
+The court concluded it was unreasonable to force NARA to go get the tapes.

 You know, we could talk about Hillary all day.

-This is Bill, this is a former president.
+This is a former president.

-Yes, right.
+Yes, right?

-Yeah, it's potential, right?
+It's potential, right?

 But as Myron can tell you, and as anybody who's worked in the government knows, they write this shit very broadly so they can get people, right?

-This is not written narrowly, so they can't charge somebody.
+This is not written narrowly so they can't charge somebody.

-This is written broadly, so they can get people for taking documents.
+This is written broadly so they can get people for taking documents.

 Should we be charging people with this?